What to record in a distribution agreement

 Imperative law

 In principle, the parties have contractual freedom.
 That means the distribution agreement can include any terms, except for terms prohibited by law.
 Both the supplier and the distributor must also comply with imperative law (dwingend recht).
 These are laws that the contract parties may not deviate from to the disadvantage of one of the parties.
 “For example, in some countries imperative law requires the supplier to pay distributors a goodwill compensation when they end the contract.
-You cannot put in the contract that you will not use this compensation."”
+You cannot put in the contract that you will not pay this compensation."”

 In the Netherlands, this imperative law for goodwill compensation applies to contracts like franchise contracts.
 “In a franchise, the franchiser is usually the supplier and the franchisee is the distributor.
 When you end that relationship, the franchisee can demand a goodwill compensation.”
 In the Netherlands, this imperative law is part of the Franchise Act (in Dutch).
 Imperative law often benefits the distributor over the supplier.